 - Step 2: If more than one dwelling unit is permitted per lot in the applicable zone for the donor parcel, then another step is required as follows.
 To the resulting number of potential dwelling units from Step 1, the additional number of dwelling units permitted on each lot is added to the total number of potential dwelling units available for transfer.
 For clarity, a secondary suite is not counted as a dwelling unit for the purposes of this section. - 4.
-The future use of a protected parcel or donor parcel in Policy 1 or 2 must be ensured through zoning that allows a reduced level of development or only a public use, registration of covenant to ensure the land will be conserved for the intended use in perpetuity, and one of the as-followings: - a) Where a protected parcel or donor parcel is intended to be transferred to a conservation organization, rezoning approval is conditional on the conservation organization agreeing to accept the donor parcel and the Regional District considering the parcel suitable for conservation purposes.
-Dedication to a public body or non-governmental conservation organization - b) Where the protected parcel or donor parcel is intended as park, the rezoning approval is conditional on the Regional District or other relevant government agency agreeing to accept the donor parcel for a park and the Regional District considering the protected parcel suitable for park purposes. - Where the protected parcel or donor parcel is intended to be conserved for agriculture, forestry, inclusion in the Agricultural Land Reserve - c) Heritage designation as outlined in Section 611 of the Local Government Act - d) Protection mechanisms developed in consultation with First Nations where there are sites of significance to First Nations. - c) or other public good purpose, rezoning is conditional on the Regional District considering the parcel suitable for the proposed purpose and, in addition to the required zoning change, registration of a covenant to ensure that the land will be conserved for the intended use in perpetuity. - Applications where the donor parcel or protected parcel is in the Agricultural Land Reserve will be subject to the approval of the Agricultural Land Commission.
-If the existing zone regulations Potential for at least two dwelling units must remain on a donor parcel in the Agricultural Land Reserve_allows
+The future use of a protected parcel or donor parcel in Policy 1 or 2 must be ensured through zoning that allows a reduced level of development or only a public use, registration of covenant to ensure the land will be conserved for the intended use in perpetuity, and one of the following: - a) Dedication to a public body or non-governmental conservation organization - b) inclusion in the Agricultural Land Reserve - c) Heritage designation as outlined in Section 611 of the Local Government Act - d) Protection mechanisms developed in consultation with First Nations where there are sites of significance to First Nations. - 5.
+Applications where the donor parcel or protected parcel is in the Agricultural Land Reserve will be subject to the approval of the Agricultural Land Commission.
+If the existing zone regulations on a donor parcel in the Agricultural Land Reserve allows for two dwellings, potential for two dwellings units must remain in order to be consistent with the Agricultural Land Reserve Use, Subdivision, and Procedure Regulation that permits up to two dwelling units on a parcel where the second dwelling meets certain conditions. - 6.
+Applicants for a zoning amendment to reduce minimum lot size or transfer potential dwelling units may be required to provide Development Approval Information for the special conditions outlined in Section 5.1 of this Plan. - 7.

-Commented [SC35]: Changes to this section to simplify and clarify, to address feedback indicating lack of clarity.

-- for two dwellings, potential for two dwellings units must remain in order to be consistent with the Agricultural Land Reserve Use, Subdivision, and Procedure Regulation that permits up to two dwelling units on a parcel where the second dwelling meets certain conditions. - 6.
-Applicants for a zoning amendment to reduce minimum lot size or transfer potential dwelling units may be required to provide Development Approval Information for the special conditions outlined in Section 5.1 of this Plan - 7.
 Applicants shall hold a community information meeting prior to submitting a rezoning application in order to gauge community support, and to have the opportunity to incorporate changes suggested from the community before making a formal application.
-The Regional District will be notified of the meeting, and a record of the meeting must be kept and submitted with the application. - 7-8.
+The Regional District will be notified of the meeting, and a record of the meeting must be kept and submitted with the application. - 8.
 Transfer of dwelling potential may involve lands covered by other Official Community Plans of the Regional District of Nanaimo, subject to supportive policies in the relevant plan.